 Venice, the city of romance.
 It’s exciting, it’s magical.
+Venice is one of those bucket list cities that capture the passion and imagination of those who dream about travel.
+There is no surprise that Venice still holds the place as one of the most magical destinations in Europe.
 The taxis and buses are boats and every turn seems to take you on a journey further and further away from reality.
 But it may just seem that way because you’re lost.
 I’ve spoken to a lot of people who have been to Venice, and like myself, it seems that every single one of them got lost while they were there!

 Getting to Venice

 You need to get to Venice in order to get lost there, luckily, getting to Venice is an easy task that will leave you woefully unprepared for the maze of walking paths and rivers that make Venice so famous.
 Venice should be part of any Italy itinerary.
 Many visitors to Venice start their journey in Rome, but Italy, in general, has a fantastic transit system, so it’s not hard to get to Venice from almost anywhere in the country.
 Just beware that transit strikes are a common occurrence in Italy and they can hamper your transit journey.

 The most common way of getting into the old city is via train, which will take you into Venice’s old city.
 If you go this route, make sure you get off at Venezia Santa Lucia station and not Venezia Mestre station, which is on the mainland rather than the Venetian Lagoon.
 The train station is a fixture of WWII German architecture, cold, solid and imposing.
 Once at the station, you can walk outside and instantly be transported from the 1940’s architecture back into the 1800’s and below!